j3soon/arxiv-utils/README.md

 - `activeTab`: Read active tab's title and modify it using the tab's url.
 - `storage`: Save extension configurations.
 - `contextMenus`: When right-click the extension button, show a help menu item.
+- `scripting`: Inject content scripts to existing tabs.
+- `*://export.arxiv.org/*`: Inject content scripts to existing tabs.
+- `*://arxiv.org/*`: Inject content scripts to existing tabs.

 ### Firefox Permissions

 - `tabs`: On extension button click, open a new tab and move it to the right of the old active tab.
 - `activeTab`: Read active tab's title and modify it using the tab's url.
+- `storage`: Save extension configurations.
+- `contextMenus`: When right-click the extension button, show a help menu item.
 - `webRequest`: Intercept ArXiv PDF request.
 - `webRequestBlocking`: Redirect the ArXiv PDF page to custom PDF container page.
 - `bookmarks`: When create a new bookmark of the PDF container page, bookmark the actual ArXiv PDF url instead.
-- `storage`: Save extension configurations.
-- `contextMenus`: When right-click the extension button, show a help menu item.
 - `*://export.arxiv.org/*pdf*`: Redirect PDF pages to custom PDF container.
 - `*://arxiv.org/*pdf*`: Redirect PDF pages to custom PDF container.
 - `"content_security_policy": "script-src 'self'; object-src 'self' https://arxiv.org https://export.arxiv.org;"`: For embedding PDF in container.